 “A lot of times, the kids do know,” King said.
 “Also, guardians might think that training adolescents or older children is enough to keep them safe, that training means they don’t have to lock their guns.
 Unfortunately, a lot of adolescents are at high risk of suicide, and unlocked guns add to that risk—regardless of training.

 Launching at the NRA Annual Meetings & Exhibits is the new InvictaSafe from Secure Display.
-Conceived by Sam Galler, the new safe is an industry game-changer, allowing gun owners to not only protect their firearm but also put it on display.
-We spoke with Galler to learn more.
+Conceived as a new type of safe and is an industry game-changer, allowing gun owners to not only protect their firearm but also put it on display.
+We spoke with Sam Galler to learn more.

 American Shooting Journal Tell us about the new InvictaSafe.
 How did you come up with the idea?